WarmSaluters/mailmerge-js/README.md

 Get your API key from the [OpenAI API Keys page](https://platform.openai.com/api-keys).

 ### Setting up Local LLM with Ollama

 We also support using this tool with local language models thru Ollama.
 For example, to compose emails using llama3, you will feed the following flag to the `compose` command: `--renderer llama3`

 Install Ollama by following the instructions [here](https://ollama.com/download).

+### Nunjucks (Non-AI Template Engine)

+We also support a non-AI version of this tool via Nunjucks.
+You need to modify your contact and template files according to the Nunjucks example provided in the `examples` folder.
+To compose emails using Nunjucks, use the following flag with the `compose` command: `--renderer nunjucks`.

 ## Quickstart